mennosmit-dev/AI-Engineer-Certificate/Course_1_Machine_Learning_with_Python/README.md

 ## 📂 Contents: The coding projects I worked on.

-- `simple_linear_regression.py`: Simple Linear Regression, predicting co2 omission for car  (part 1).
+- `simple_linear_regression.py`: Using simple Linear Regression to predict co2 omission for a car (part 1).
-- ``: Focuses on evaluating different ML models and comparing their performance.
+- `mulitple-linear-regression`: Predicting co2 omission for car using several features simulateneously. (part 2)

 ---